Yin-Yin/mactch3bot/README.md

 Generally the recognition of the board and the colors is not yet working in a lot of cases, this could be improved.

-# Known Bugs
+## Bugs
-- can't detect these jewels that remove all of the same color.
+- Microsoft Jewels (Classic): Can't detect these jewels that remove all of the same color.
 Sees them as white, which can result in the programm not continuing.
-- When 6 (?) jewels are combined there is a new jewel that glows very white in the middle.
+- Microsoft Jewels (Classic): When 6 (?) jewels are combined there is a new jewel that glows very white in the middle.
 The programm cannot detect it, as it is white inside.
-- Sometimes the color detection can be tricky.
-It helps to have the `showBoardScreenshot = False` set to `True` to see where the colors are taken from.
+- Color detection failing: It helps to have the `showBoardScreenshot = False` set to `True` to see where the colors are taken from (colors are not taken from the jewels).

-#